Riib11/block-types/README.md

 This project aims to formalize and implement an interactive programming environment based on typed holes.

-The _base language_ is a variant of the dependently typed lambda calculus with explicitly indexed universes:
+The _base language_ is a variant of the dependently typed λ-calculus with explicitly indexed universes:

 ```
 <term>  ::= U_<level>                              // universe type
           | Π <name> : <term> . <term>             // Π-type
-          | λ <term>                               // λ-term
           | <var> <term*>                          // application
           | let <name> : <term> = <term> in <term> // let-term
           | ?                                      // hole